ShohrabSakin/Diagnostic-Center-Management-with-Angular-and-PHP/README.md

     2. Extract the files and copy those  files in your preferable Xampp folder [C/D/E].

-    3. Make two folder name  "REACT" and "LARAVEL" in your preferable Xampp folder [C/D/E].
+    3. Make a folder name "ANGULAR" in your preferable Xampp folder [C/D/E].

-    4. In LARAVEL folder keep the "sakin" file.
+    4. In ANGULAR folder keep the "sakin" file.
 Which was used for Back end.

     5. In REACT folder keep the "hacker-stories" file.
 Which was used for Front end.